Lite³

 Besides publication, the most significant contribution is the addition of JSON compatibility, which adds a great amount of usability and interoperability with existing systems.

-Many computer science people associate B-trees exclusively with disks.
-For memory datastructures, they rather opt for hashmaps and 'classic' binary or red-black trees.
-But actually, memory B-trees outperform binary or red-black trees, at least in theory.
+CPU performance in the current age is all about access patterns and cache friendliness.
+It may surprise some people that as a result, memory B-trees actually outperform classic binary trees or red-black trees, at least according to the theory.
 The reason has to do with better spatial locality and higher 'fanout'.
-A binary or RB-tree requires log₂(N) lookups, where N is the total number of elements.
+A binary or red-black tree requires log₂(N) lookups, where N is the total number of elements.
 For a B-tree, the fanout is not limited to 2, but rather dependent on configuration.
-This limits the number of lookups to between logₜ(N) and logₘ(N) where t is the minimum and m the maximum number of children per node.
+The number of required lookups is therefore restricted to between logₜ(N) and logₘ(N) where t is the minimum and m the maximum number of children per node.
 Lite³ uses a default configuration of t = 4, m= 8, configurable up to t = 32, m = 64.
+B-trees require more key comparisons per node.
+However with the current trend of memory latencies lagging behind compared to processing speeds, the amount of lookups required (tree height) is the strongest and most dominant performance factor.
+The access pattern is also much more friendly to the CPU compared to heavy random-access offenders (skip lists, LSM-trees etc.).
+This is why B-trees are still preferred in databases for maximum read performance.

 1. Hashmaps do not (efficiently) support range queries.
 Since the keys are stored in pseudorandom order, the access pattern to support a range query is also highly scattered and random, potentially triggering many cache misses.
 Alternatively, a full O(N) scan is required.